fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack.md

 What does the last program look like when printed?

-2. Write a program that results in an operand stack like this
+2. Write a program that results in an operand stack like this:

 ![The stack containing 1, 2, 3, 4](../image/generated/stack-exercise.png)